Parks & Open Space is responsible for weed management on open space areas, certain agricultural leased lands, and designated county maintained roads.

-The weed management program is responsible for weed control on:
+The invasive plant and weed management program is responsible for weed control on:

 - 25,000 acres of land designated as natural areas